alexbriannaughton/urban-animal-whiteboard-gas/README.md

-I develop and maintain a Google Apps Script for [Urban Animal](https://urbananimalnw.com/) which is an internal tool that integrates with our veterinary EHR, [ezyVet](https://www.ezyvet.com/).
+I develop and maintain a Google Apps Script for [Urban Animal](https://urbananimalnw.com/) which integrates an internal tool with our veterinary EHR, [ezyVet](https://www.ezyvet.com/).
 I also work the front desk : )

 The project utilizes Google Sheets, Google Cloud Platform, webhooks from ezyVet's fab API, and Javascript.